-Would you also consider signing up to my posts?
-That would be such an encouragement for me.
+Would you also consider signing up to receive my posts by email?
+That would be such an encouragement to me.
 Thanks!

 I have linked this post to one of these fine Blog Hops.

-The post “Figs of Thorns: Christians and Halloween” was first published on Desert Rain.
+The post “Quit: KJV Bible Word Study Series” was first published on Desert Rain.